WrestleMania XXX: Long-term

 Daniel Bryan announced on May 12 that due to injuries, he would require neck surgery, which he underwent on May 15.
 Bryan was stripped off the WWE World Heavyweight Championship by the Authority on June 9 as he was not healthy enough to defend his championship.
 Due to his injury, Bryan was largely removed from WWE television.
-John Cena's feud with Bray Wyatt culminated with a Last Man Standing at Payback on June 1, where Cena buried Wyatt under multiple equipment cases to win the match and end the feud.
+John Cena's feud with Bray Wyatt culminated with a Last Man Standing match at Payback on June 1, where Cena buried Wyatt under multiple equipment cases to win the match and end the feud.
 Cena won Bryan's vacated WWE World Heavyweight Championship at Money in the Bank on June 29.
 Brock Lesnar returned on July 21 and proceeded to decisively defeat Cena at SummerSlam to capture the WWE World Heavyweight Championship.

 At Payback, the Shield ended their feud with Evolution by defeating them in a six-man No Holds Barred elimination match.
 On the next Raw on June 2, Batista quit WWE in the storyline as Triple H, in wanting to continue the feud with the Shield, refused to grant Batista a one-on-one match for the WWE World Heavyweight title.
 Later that night, Seth Rollins turned on his Shield teammates and allied himself with Triple H's Authority, eventually winning the Money in the Bank briefcase.
 The remaining members of the Shield, Dean Ambrose and Roman Reigns, went their separate ways by the end of June.
 Cesaro ended his association with Paul Heyman in July on the night of Brock Lesnar's return.
-By that time, Cesaro had failed to win title matches for the WWE World Heavyweight Championship, the Intercontinental Championship and the United States Championship.
+By that time, Cesaro had failed to win title matches for the WWE World Heavyweight Championship, the Intercontinental Championship, and the United States Championship.

 At Night of Champions in September 2014, the Usos' tag title reign ended at the hands of Gold and Stardust.
 Also at the event, AJ Lee became a three-time Divas Champion by capturing the title from Paige.
 Paige and AJ had exchanged the Divas Championship several times after WrestleMania, firstly on the June 30 episode of Raw and secondly at SummerSlam.